 Clean water to drink and clean air to breathe; healthy beaches, lakes and rivers that are safe for swimming and fishing; preserved open spaces; clean sources of energy that don’t pollute and never run out — all this should be the heritage we leave to future generations.
 Our staff research the issues, educate the public, and win tangible results.

 Investigating problems and crafting solutions.

 Finding global warming solutions.
 Extreme weather events lead to loss of life and billions of dollars in economic damage.
 What’s more, scientists predict that global warming could increase the frequency of such events in the future.
 Our new report, "Global Warming and Extreme Weather," shined a light on what could become "the new normal," if we fail to avert the worst effects of global warming.

 Educating the public and making our voices heard.

 Restoring the Chesapeake Bay.
 After months of campaigning, we helped persuade Gov. Bob McDonnell to compose a strong plan to restore the Chesapeake Bay.
 The plan, which addresses pollution from development and agribusiness, will help shrink the dead zone that consumes one-third of the Bay’s waters each summer.
 Our staff and activists issued reports, held town hall meetings, and generated more than 14,000 comments asking the EPA to set limits on pollution entering the Bay.

 Environment Virginia Research & Policy Center would like to thank the Keith Campbell Foundation for the Environment for supporting our work in Fiscal Year 2011.

 More Ways to Give

-Environment Virginia Research & Policy Center gratefully accept bequests, beneficiary designations of IRAs and life insurance, and gifts of securities to support our work.
+Environment Virginia Research & Policy Center gratefully accept bequests, beneficiary designations of IRAs and life insurance, and gifts of securities on behalf of Environment America Research & Policy Center to support our work.
 Your gift will assure that we can continue to protect Virginia’s air, water and open spaces for future generations.